 But this ability raises a slew of difficult ethical and legal questions.
 If a computer model shows you are 90% likely to commit a violent act in the next few days what should and can we do?
 Even more to the point, what if the information required to make a 100% accurate assessment requires monitoring private information such as medical records?
 In Paddock’s case, his father was a diagnosed violent psychopath—an heritable trait.
 Is that information something law enforcement should have access to?

-Even if a computer model achieves 100% certainty, are we prepared to take preventative measures based on intent?
 Should law enforcement know that a person predisposed to psychopathology (Paddock) was prescribed and began taking Diazepam in June–a drug known to produce violent behavior among individuals with preexisting aggressive tendencies?
 Or that he lived in 27 residences in four states and was considered an antisocial loner in each of those communities?
 Or that Paddock sent his live-in girlfriend away so that she would be out of the country when he planned his attack?
 Should they have access to the fact that he reserved a room at the Las Vegas Ogden, located across the street from the Life is Beautiful concert as well as the Blackstone Hotel in Chicago, overlooking the Lollapalooza music festival?
 How about his internet searches for Fenway Park and the Boston Center for the Arts, which also recently held open-air events?
 How about his attempt to purchase tracer ammunition—used to improve the accuracy of nighttime shooting—just a few weeks beforehand?